turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/7_implementing_users.markdown

 $ git merge 7_implement-users
 ```

 Before pushing to Heroku, you'll want to create a new set of Spotify keys and follow the instructions for the [Figaro](https://github.com/laserlemon/figaro) gem in order to set those keys on Heroku.
+In general, you want to have a set of keys, or registered application, for production and one for development.
+Since we specify the callback url when we register the app, one set of keys won't work localy and in production.

 ### Maybe Coming Soon!